 He looked at it again.

-Kaiba Corporation was running ta'amiya shops across Japan.
+Kaiba Corporation was expanding ta'meya across Japan.

 At dinner, Seto was drinking coffee.

-"I ate ta'amiya."
+"I ate ta'meya."

 Seto looked up.